Recovery is just a phone call away.

 These causes of gambling addiction are listed below.

-- Genetic Factors: A family history of addiction can increase the likelihood of developing gambling problems.
-Genetics can influence brain responses to rewards, making some people more prone to addiction.
-A study by the University of Iowa found that close relatives of pathological gamblers are more likely to develop gambling addiction.
+• Genetic Factors: A family history of addiction significantly increases the likelihood of developing gambling problems.
+Genetics can influence brain responses to rewards, making some individuals more susceptible to gambling addiction.
+A study conducted by the University of Iowa found that close relatives of pathological gamblers are more likely to develop gambling addiction themselves.

-- Environmental Factors: Exposure to gambling through friends, family, or environments where gambling is common can lead to addiction.
-Social circles and easy access to gambling can encourage excessive gambling.
+• Environmental Factors: Exposure to gambling through friends, family, or environments where gambling is prevalent can lead to gambling addiction.
+Social circles and easy access to gambling opportunities can encourage excessive gambling behaviors, serving as significant causes of gambling addiction.

-- Biological Factors: Brain abnormalities and imbalances in neurotransmitters like dopamine can lead to compulsive gambling behaviors.
-According to the American Psychological Association (APA), gambling disorders are linked with a variety of brain regions, like the striatum and prefrontal cortex.
+• Biological Factors: Brain abnormalities and imbalances in neurotransmitters, such as dopamine, can result in compulsive gambling behaviors.
+The American Psychological Association (APA) notes that gambling disorders are associated with various brain regions, including the striatum and prefrontal cortex, emphasizing the biological underpinnings of gambling addiction.

-- Early Exposure to Gambling: Being introduced to gambling at a young age can increase the risk of developing addiction later.
-Early exposure can normalize gambling and make it seem acceptable or exciting.
+• Early Exposure to Gambling: Being introduced to gambling at a young age can heighten the risk of developing gambling addiction later in life.
+Early exposure can normalize gambling behaviors, making them seem acceptable or exciting, which contributes to the development of gambling problems.

 What are the Effects of Gambling Addiction?